PositiveSumData/NationalOralHealthDataPortal/Data/Youth_Risk_Behavior_Survey/README.md

 ## Data Structure

 The YRBS Explorer was used to obtain data tables for each race, grade, and year available.
-The button for downloading state grade data was working and was used to obtain a separate CSV for each year of data, which was manually combined together.
+The button for downloading state grade data was used to obtain a separate CSV for each year of data, which was manually combined together.
 The download button for race was not working, so data were copied out of the browswer and compiled manually.

 The following files are located in this Github repository folder: